watterott/RPi-Display/docu/FBTFT-Install.md

 * #### Raspbian

-    The official Raspberry Pi Kernel inlcudes FBTFT, so you need an up to date system.
+    The latest official Raspberry Pi Device Tree enabled Kernel includes FBTFT, so you need an up to date system.
     To update your system run:
     ```
     $ sudo apt-get update